scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In SCION, the *Control Service* of each AS is responsible for the beaconing process.
 The Control Service generates, receives, and propagates the *Path Segment Construction Beacons (PCBs)* on a regular basis, to iteratively construct path segments.

 PCBs contain topology and authentication information, and can also include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *inter-ISD* or core beaconing is based on the (selective) sending of PCBs without a defined direction, and *intra-ISD* beaconing on top-to-bottom propagation.
-The beaconing process is initiated by core ASes, therefore each ISD MUST have at least one core AS.
+Beaconing is initiated by core ASes, therefore each ISD MUST have at least one core AS.

 - *Inter-ISD or core beaconing* is the process of constructing path segments between core ASes in the same or in different ISDs.
 During core beaconing, the Control Service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
 PCBs are periodically sent over policy compliant paths to discover multiple paths between any pair of core ASes.